savntz/savntz/README.md

-Hi, I'm vikz and I'm sometimes active on Pony town.
+Hi, I'm vikz or Viktor and I'm sometimes active on Pony town.

-Making rentry . co Later so to get to know abt me
+Making rentry . co Later so to get to know abt me more.  .

-I'mI'm half english speaker and Russian apparently.
+I'm half english speaker and Russian apparently.
+( I may get bad grammar also )